DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

-- This is the third milestone of my portfolio website.
+- This is the fourth milestone of my portfolio website.
 In this milestone i:
-- Added contact form and footer
+- I used media queries to make sure that my website responds to differenr view port, e.g desktop and mobie.
-- Embedded form spree into my project to be able to send messages.
+- Added links to my header elements.
+When you click it it brings you to that section of the website.
+You sohould try it out.😉

 PS.
 This is a practice project at Microverse: a remote software programming school.
 This project is my personal portfolio showing my work, skills, and history.
 You can seek me out if you are interested in the things i do or just chatting 😉.